beinardus/BTCMapBot/README.md

 This service is used to provide the images for the Telegram notification's `photo` property.
 It uses `puppeteer` to convert an HTML page to a `png` image.

 ## btcmap-nominatim-proxy
 This webservice is a gateway for [Nominatim](https://nominatim.org/) calls.
 Main reason is to conform to the fair use policy of their free service by restricting the throughput to 1 call per second.
-Since Nominatim is used in both the `btcmap-osm` and `btcmap-telegram` services, this could not be guarantied without a central coordinator.
+Since Nominatim is used in both the `btcmap-osm` and `btcmap-telegram` services, this could not be guaranteed without a central coordinator.
 It is also implemented to prepare for geographic translations, causing multiple requests.

 ## installation
 Minimal version to copy